nat-ten/simple_procmon_clone/README.md

-# simple_procmon_clone
+# LinuxSyscallTracer
-A simple procmon clone for Linux
+A simple system call tracer for Linux

 Run using sudo